cloudflare/cloudflare-docs/content/magic-firewall/how-to/enable-managed-rulesets.md

 {{</Aside>}}

-To enable or disable a rule, you can specify which properties should be overriden.
+To enable or disable a rule, you can specify which properties should be overridden.
 The overrides occur in the Managed phase, root kind ruleset.
 Currently, you can only have one rule in the root ruleset, but a single rule can contain multiple overrides.

 You have multiple options for enabling rules: